semgrep/semgrep-docs/docs/semgrep-app/user-management.md

 * Add projects to scan.
 * View and triage findings.
-* Determine what rules to run and actions.
+* Determine what rules to run and set up actions that Semgrep App will perform.
 * Manage tokens and other settings.
 * View an organization's private rules.